Photo by Rachael Brugger

 By planting particular plants near one another, you can keep some insects at bay.
-Some companion plant combinations drive insect pests away, while others attract beneficial insects that, in turn, help keep the numbers of harmful insects in check; still other combinations work to "trap” or isolate certain kinds of insects.
+Some companion plant combinations drive insect pests away, while others attract beneficial insects that, in turn, help keep the numbers of harmful insects in check.
+Still other combinations work to "trap” or isolate certain kinds of insects.
 Some companion-plant combinations can even do all three!

 Marigolds and pot marigolds (aka calendula) re some of the most well-known companion plants.
 The scent of marigolds deters cabbage maggots, Mexican bean beetles, aphids and many other pests, and calendula turns off tomato hornworms and asparagus beetles.
 Plant both along crop rows and between plants for a little extra color and added insect protection.

 Other herbs, while be delicious additions to the dinner table, also double as great companion plants.
-For trouble in the cabbage patch, try thyme, which is thought to ward off cabbage worms; and peppermint plants help keep cabbage butterflies away.
-Amongst your potatoes, plant catnip since it repels the pesky Colorado potato beetle, or near your cucumbers and eggplant, as it drives off flea beetles and squash bugs, too.
-Nasturtiums, likewise, can deter squash bugs, assorted beetles and some types of aphids.Coping with Challenging Pests: A Few Tricks
+For trouble in the cabbage patch, try thyme, which is thought to ward off cabbage worms, and peppermint, to help keep cabbage butterflies away.
+Plant catnip amongst your potatoes, as it repels the pesky Colorado potato beetle, or near your cucumbers and eggplant, as it drives off flea beetles and squash bugs, too.
+Nasturtiums, likewise, can deter squash bugs, assorted beetles and some types of aphids.

 Interestingly, some of the very plants that are repellent to insect pests—like peppermint and thyme—are quite attractive to beneficial insects that feed on aphids, mealy bugs and other troublemakers.

 Sometimes found feeding on young cabbage heads, on the undersides of lettuce or spinach leaves, or even on sweet corn tassels, aphids are among the most common insect pests.
-Thankfully, the larvae of green lacewings and ladybugs—as well as adult ladybugs—will eat large numbers of these soft-bodied freeloaders.
-Plants with clusters of tiny flower heads, like yarrow, coriander, Queen Anne's lace, fennel and dill, will attract both ladybugs and green lacewings.Caterpillar
+Thankfully, the larvae of green lacewings and ladybugs, as well as adult ladybugs, will eat large numbers of these soft-bodied freeloaders.
+Plants with clusters of tiny flower heads, like yarrow, coriander, Queen Anne's lace, fennel and dill, will attract both ladybugs and green lacewings.

-Many types of caterpillar wreak havoc on cabbage as well as broccoli, cauliflower, Brussels sprouts and assorted greens.
+Many types of caterpillar wreak havoc on cabbage, as well as broccoli, cauliflower, Brussels sprouts and assorted greens.
 The good news is that you can enlist predatory wasps to do them in.
-To attract the tiny, stingless helpers, try many of the same plants that appeal to lacewings and ladybugs along with lemon balm, parsley, chamomile, peppermint and catnip.Leafhoppers
+To attract the tiny, stingless helpers, try many of the same plants that appeal to lacewings and ladybugs along with lemon balm, parsley, chamomile, peppermint and catnip.

 While eggplant, tomatoes, potatoes and beans often fall victim to leafhoppers, leafhoppers, in turn, can fall prey to the larvae of hover flies, which are attracted to many of the same plants as predatory wasps.
-Hover flies also will gravitate to English lavender, buckwheat, statice and sweet alyssum.Trap Crops
+Hover flies also will gravitate to English lavender, buckwheat, statice and sweet alyssum.

 You can protect your produce in one other particularly tricky way.
-By growing "trap” crops—plants well-known to attract specific insect pests—alongside any plants you wish to protect, you can divert attention away from your veggies and isolate the damage that problem insects can do.Scented Geraniums and Four O'clocks
+By growing "trap” crops—plants well-known to attract specific insect pests—alongside any plants you wish to protect, you can divert attention away from your veggies and isolate the damage that problem insects can do.

-For instance, while Japanese beetles can be especially troublesome, you can draw them away from your green beans or those prized roses by planting scented geraniums and four o'clocks nearby.
+While Japanese beetles can be especially troublesome, you can draw them away from your green beans or those prized roses by planting scented geraniums and four o'clocks nearby.
 Although the adult beetles love to eat both, the flowers of scented geraniums and the leaves of four o'clocks happen to be toxic to them.
-And, although it won't kill them, borage is said to be another good Japanese beetle lure.
-Should you plant it as a trap crop, be prepared to handpick the insects daily to knock down their numbers.Nasturtiums
+Although it won't kill them, borage is also said to be another good Japanese beetle lure.
+Should you plant it as a trap crop, be prepared to handpick the insects daily to knock down their numbers.

 Another popular trap crop, nasturtiums will attract large numbers of black aphids; to control their populations, you can handpick regularly or periodically treat with an organic, insecticidal soap.
-And for very heavily infested plants?
-Simply rip them out and discard well away from the garden.Extra Vegetables
+For very heavily infested plants, simply rip them out and discard well away from the garden.

-Planting an extra row or two of whatever vegetable you wish to grow can also work to trap and isolate insect pests since most insect pests stay on or near the host plants from which they originally hatched.
+Planting an extra row or two of whatever vegetable you wish to grow can also work to trap and isolate insect pests, as most insect pests stay on or near the host plants from which they originally hatched.
 Mixing low-growing herbs in between individual vegetable plants and between rows of tomatoes, potatoes and other crops can further help to throw insects off the trail of potential host plants.